LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

 - [ ] Re-write seriously the DESIGN.md file.
-- [ ] Complete the unit  tests of baltek.utils.Observable.
 - [ ] In help, add description for "inviting a friend" and "setting parameters".